ashleychontos/ticguide/README.md

 Adapted from the TESS [``tvguide``](https://github.com/tessgi/tvguide) concept (see also [WTV](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py)), which would tell you if your target *should be* observed by TESS (i.e. in the future), this tool tells you if your target ***was*** already observed by TESS.

 <ins>Please note</ins>: this pulls information from the MAST bulk downloads scripts, which therefore works for short- and fast-cadence observations.
-FFI observations are TBD but email me if you have any ideas -- I'm happy to implement.
+FFI observations are TBD but email me if you have any ideas -- I'm happy to discuss.

 ## Installation
 You can install using pip: